-- as Chief Financial Officer of Boral; (b) Ng's responsibility for project management of the Headwaters transaction; and (c) an internal audit in October 2017 of Windows that had identified many issues and control gaps. - iii.
-The Non-integration of Windows Information and/or the Alternative Non-integration of Windows information was known or ought reasonably to have been known by Mariner by reason of: (a) his role as President and Chief Executive Officer of Boral North America; and (b) an internal audit in October 2017 of Windows that had identified many issues and control gaps. - iv.
-Further particulars may be provided following discovery. - 134.
-The Non-integration of Windows Information and/or the Alternative Non-integration of Windows Information was information that: - (a) until 5 December 2019 was not generally available within the meaning of s 674(2)(c)(i) of the Corporations Act; and - (b) a reasonable person would expect, if it were generally available, to have a material effect on the price or value of Boral Shares within the meaning of s 674(2)(c)(ii) of the Corporations Act. - 135.
+- (b) a reasonable person would expect, if it were generally available, to have a material effect on the price or value of Boral Shares within the meaning of s 674(2)(c)(ii) of the Corporations Act. - 135.
 Pursuant to ASX Listing Rule 3.1, Boral became obliged to tell the ASX the Non-integration of Windows Information and/or the Alternative Non-Integration of Windows Information immediately on and from the date that Boral had, or obtained that information, as pleaded in paragraph 133 above. - 136.
 Boral did not communicate the Non-integration of Windows Information and/or the Alternative Non-Integration of Windows Information to the ASX before 5 December 2019. - 137.
 In the circumstances set out in paragraphs 133 to 136 above, Boral contravened s 674(2) of the Corporations Act during the Relevant Period up to and including 5 December 2019 (being a Continuous Disclosure Contravention).

-H.2 Manipulated financial reporting
+H.2 Manipulated Financial Rreporting Information

-138. From 31 March 2018, alternatively from 30 June 2018, Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Manipulated Financial Reporting Information.
+138. From 31 March 2018, or alternatively from 30 June 2018, or alternatively from 16 May 2019, or alternatively from 29 October 2019, Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Manipulated Financial Reporting Information.